 Great For Small Spaces

 One of my favorite things about glass tables is that they’re surprisingly good for small spaces.
 While a wood table is a wood table, with a solid top and a leg at each of four corners, glass tables have a little more freedom to get creative in terms of design.
 So, not only do the translucent tops help create a wider, more open-looking space, alternative types of legs can help keep your dining area from looking crowded, too.
-I especially like this Sapphire Table from Rossetto for its compact base (instead of legs.
+I especially tables that have a compact, decorative base instead of legs.
 It’s a simple swap that significantly shrinks the visual footprint of the table.
 Bonus points for extendable tabletops that stow away when you don’t need to seat a crowd.

 Make It Modern

-Wood tables are the most traditional choice of material for a dining table and thus the most common, but that means that wood dining tables look a little average, not surprising, and certainly not unique.
+Wood tables are the most traditional choice of material for a dining table and thus the most common.
+But that means that wood dining tables look a little average – not surprising, and certainly not unique.
 Glass tables are visually interesting purely by virtue of being uncommon, and that uncommonness make them a perfect way to update your dining space.
 While wood is traditional, glass tables are an elegant, functional choice for a modern dining room.
 Even better are glass table tops paired with highly modern bases, rather than a more traditional four legs.
-This Fly Table is absolutely stunning, replacing the traditional four legs with a unique, modern, X-shaped base can create a unique and eye-catching look.
+Even replacing the traditional four legs with a unique, modern, X-shaped base can create a unique and eye-catching look.

 Easier To Maintain

 Now, I love the look of wood tables.
-Regular readers will know that I’m a big fan of dark wood with a natural grain (and, if I’m being honest, that’s the kind of dining table I have!).
+I’m a big fan of dark wood with a natural grain (and, if I’m being honest, that’s the kind of dining table I have!).
 But the problem with wood tables is that wood is a little bit fragile – heat, moisture, and rough wear can all take their toll on a wood surface.
-Protecting your wood table means covering it up, with place mats, runners, tablecloths, or even thick protective pads, which sort of defeats the purpose.
-Glass tables like this Stripe White Table, on the other hand, are impervious to the very things that damage wood.
+Protecting your wood table means covering it up, with place mats, runners, tablecloths, or protective pads, which sort of defeats the purpose.
+Glass tables on the other hand are impervious to the very things that damage wood.
 You might still want to have a place mat to keep from accidentally scratching the glass or mucking it up with fingerprints (which can be a problem).
 But overall glass tables are a lot more resilient – spills wipe away easily, and the world won’t end if you forget to use a coaster.

 Best Of Both Worlds

 If you, too, love the look of natural wood, but concede the point that it can be a little difficult to maintain a wood dining table that sees heavy traffic, never fear: you can get the best of both worlds.
-Maybe one of my favorite glass tables on the market is this gorgeous Mirage Glass Table, which has a clear glass top, but an elegant, stylized, slightly asymmetrical wood and aluminum base.
+Maybe my favorite glass tables are ones that have the obligatory clear glass top, but pair it with an elegant, stylized, slightly asymmetrical wood base.
 Together, you get a table that’s incredibly modern looking, but not without a hint of the tradition, warmth, and beauty of a natural wood table (no table cloth needed!).

 A Note About Glass

 Despite how easy to clean and superficially more durable glass is than wood, it’s important to remember that glass is glass, and glass can break.
-Now, opting for a glass table with a thicker, heavier duty, or tempered glass table top like this Roca Table from Zuo is a good way to significantly reduce the likelihood of any breakage (my family has had a tempered glass game table for almost 20 years without so much as a chip), but be aware that rough use can cause the glass to chip or even shatter, and even with gentle care, the glass table top will probably develop light surface scratches.
+Now, opting for a glass table with a thicker, heavier duty, or tempered glass table top is a good way to significantly reduce the likelihood of any breakage.
+My family has had a tempered glass game table for almost 20 years without so much as a chip!
+But be aware that rough use can cause the glass to chip or even shatter, and even with gentle care, the glass table top will probably develop light surface scratches.
 So, if you have small children (or know yourself to be a big-time butterfingers), a glass table might not be the best option for a heavy-traffic table.